Internship Report Writing for Law Students

-Now that almost the internship season is over, you might be wondering ways to write an internship diary to submit in your University.
-This article will help you with a few tips and steps to write an internship diary, especially for law students.
+Now that almost the internship season is over, you might be wondering about ways to write an internship diary/Internship Report to submit in your University.
+This article will help you with a few tips and steps to writing an Internship Report, especially for law students.

-For this, you can create an excel sheet and enter your activities done.
+For this, you can create an excel sheet and enter your activities.
 This can be done during your internship period or after that period.
 This will help you to remember the tasks done.
-Ideally, have three columns: date, day, work done.
+Ideally, have three columns: date, day, and work done.

-Note: In some internship, the seniors ask you to submit task reports on daily basis for them to evaluate.
+Note: In some internships, the seniors ask you to submit task reports on a daily basis for them to evaluate.
 Make sure to ask the concerned person if they have such formalities.

 When you are writing an internship diary, make sure you add the following.
-This may help in the accurate presentation of what you’ve learnt.
+This may help in the accurate presentation of what you’ve learned.

 - Give a maximum of a page introduction of the institution, whom you interned under, number of internship colleagues etc.

 - Elaborately explain the tasks you completed.
 For example, your internship officer assigned you to visit the local government office to collect the answers for the RTI filed, followed by 5 other tasks.
 Due to acceptable reasons, you were able to complete 4 tasks.
 Write the same in the diary.
 At the end of the day, if possible, get written or oral remarks from the officer and mention the same in the diary.
 As mentioned above, there are firms/institutions which expect you to get your progress sheet signed on daily basis and do ask beforehand to score brownie points and to get a good impression.

 - At the end of every day’s report, mention whatever you’ve learned.

 The following can be taken as a sample to record every day’s report.